Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

 Compared with randomly selecting $L$ features for uploading, the personalized distribution information and semantic information contained in the cluster centroids are clearer.
 Since only a small number of features are selected and each feature will generate multiple images on the server, the quality of the uploaded features is crucial.

-Meanwhile, we obtain the domain-specific features $\{\mathbf{g}_j^{k}\} _{j=1}^{M}$ for each category on client $k$ by averaging all the features belonging to the same category.
-We weaken the individuality of each image and highlight the commonality of each category on the clients in the domain-specific features.
-During the conditional generation on the server, we can generate images that complied to different client distributions by randomly combining the cluster centroids with different domain-specific features.
+Meanwhile, we obtain the domain-specific representations $\{\mathbf{g}_j^{k}\} _{j=1}^{M}$ for each category on client $k$ by averaging all the features belonging to category $j$.
+We weaken the individuality of each image and highlight the commonality of each category on the clients.
+During the conditional generation on the server, we can generate images complying with different client distributions by combining the cluster centroids with different domain-specific representations.

-After computing the cluster centroids and the domain-specific features, for privacy protection, we add noise to all these features.
-The noise-adding process is as follows: